chamrun/ClashRoyale/README.md

 # ClashRoyale
-Clash Royale is a freemium real-time strategy video game, here written by JavaFX + SQL server
+Clash Royale is a freemium real-time strategy video game.

+It's our final project for the advanced programming course built using Java 16, JavaFX, Microsoft SQL Server and SceneBuilder.